Lemon-SG/zhiwei_taste/README.txt

-ÖªÎ¶client
-The branch is ¡°zhiwei_taste¡± client¡¯s git version control
+The branch is ¡®zhiwei_taste¡¯ client¡¯s git version control.